About The Pragmatic Engineer Newsletter

 Publishing schedule and holidays

 The Pragmatic Engineer publishes every Tuesday (long-form pieces) and most Thursdays (timely pieces) on most weeks, and very occasionally, on Wednesday (bonus pieces).
-Exceptions to this are:

 Subscribe to The Pragmatic Engineer

-Big Tech and high-growth startups, from the inside.
+Big Tech and startups, from the inside.
 Highly relevant for software engineers and managers, useful for those working in tech.

 People